Mistakes to Avoid when Configuring a Kubernetes Cluster

 KEDA allows you to set the conditions under which your nodes will scale horizontally, making it a great solution for handling increased demand.
 To learn more about how KEDA can help with scaling your nodes, please check out our detailed blog about KEDA.

-9. Lock Configurations for Deployment Environments
+9. Block Configurations for Deployment Environments

-One single application is often deployed to multiple different environments such as production, staging, testing, QA and more.
+One single application is often deployed to multiple different environments such as production, staging, testing, QA, and more.
 You might even be deploying a single application to multiple production environments that are distributed across different regions.
 Each environment would have some different configurations that you don’t want to change.

 With Devtron, you can select all the different environments to deploy applications to, and even lock the configurations.
 Once the configurations are locked, they cannot be changed without the proper approval from an authorized user.
 You can learn more about how Devtron protects environment configuration here.